-- 12.9 In all occasions identified in 12.7 & 12.8 above, the school will follow the LSCPB/Local Authority procedures for managing allegations against staff and volunteers, a copy of which can be found via a link in the 2021-22 | MSF Policy | Managing Allegations Policy (Appendix 12) - 12.10 Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult (as in 12.8 above) in making this decision. - 12.11 In line with this policy and other school procedures for incident reporting/recording, staff and pupils may provide accounts of events which will be stored under our own secure systems and may be produced in the event of any allegation.
+- 12.6 If such an allegation is made, the member of staff receiving the allegation will immediately inform the Headteacher or the most senior teacher if the Headteacher is not present. - 12.7 The Headteacher/senior teacher on all such occasions will immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO) and follow the process for managing the concern laid down in the LSCPB Procedures (https://llrscb.proceduresonline.com/).
+In addition to this, the Headteacher is aware of the harms thresholds and difference between low level concerns and harms as set out in KCSIE 2021 and within the schools 'Managing Allegations Procedures'.
+(Appendix 3 & 4). - 12.8 If the allegation made to a member of staff concerns the Headteacher, the person receiving the allegation will immediately inform the Chair of Governors / trustees who will consult with Children's Social Care, LADO, without notifying the Headteacher first.
+(0116 454 2440) - 12.9 In all occasions identified in 12.7 & 12.8 above, the school will follow the LSCPB/Local Authority procedures for managing allegations against staff and volunteers, a copy of which can be found via a link in the 2021-22 | MSF Policy | Managing Allegations Policy (Appendix 12) - 12.10 Suspension of the member of staff against whom an allegation has been made needs careful consideration, and we will consult (as in 12.8 above) in making this decision. - 12.11 In line with this policy and other school procedures for incident reporting/recording, staff and pupils may provide accounts of events which will be stored under our own secure systems and may be produced in the event of any allegation.
 However, such accounts must not constitute an official statement and the reporting person must not be questioned over their disclosure at this stage. - 12.12 Our lettings agreement for other users requires that the organiser will manage the suspension of adults where necessary from school premises. - 12.13 Our school staff including supply staff are aware of and have an understanding of our 'Guidelines for Avoiding Allegations of Abuse' as outlined in Appendix 4. - 12.14 Our school staff including supply staff and volunteers understand their responsibilities in raising an allegation against another staff member; following local authority and LSCPB guidance and procedures